Graphology - handwriting analysis

 The benchmark by which to judge wide or narrow spacing between words is the width of one letter of the person's handwriting.

-Handwriting samples are always best on unlined paper, and particularly for exhibiting line-spacing features.
+Handwriting samples are always best on unlined paper, particularly for exhibiting line-spacing features.

-- Closely spaced lines indicates that that the writer operates close to the action.
+Closely spaced lines indicate that the writer operates close to the action.
 For writers who do this and who have writing that is rather loose in structure, the discipline of having to keep cool under pressure brings out the best in them.

 The sides of the page each have a meaning.